 Kunimitsu’s return to Honda was fitting, as he started out his racing career on Honda motorcycles before being recruited into Nissan’s works team.
 Securing Raybrig sponsorship allowed him to campaign his JGTC team in earnest the following year, co-driving with his third Le Mans partner, Akira Iida.

 While the team nabbed the top podium spot in a few races, outright dominance wasn’t in the cards.
 Then, with five decades of racing under his belt, Kunimitsu announced his retirement at the end of the 1999 season.
 He handed the reins of the Raybrig NSX to younger drivers and focused on his role as team manager instead.

 It would be great to go out with a win, but all year it’d been a game of points.
-Team Kunimitsu had yet to win a race outright, though they’d collected enough points to enter the final round over Thanksgiving weekend in second place, just three points behind of Ryo Hirakawa’s Toyota Gazoo Racing Team KeePer TOM’s Supra.
+Team Kunimitsu had yet to win a race outright.
+However, they’d collected enough points to enter the final round over Thanksgiving weekend in second place, just three points behind Ryo Hirakawa’s Toyota Gazoo Racing Team KeePer TOM’s Supra.

 In qualifying for the season closer at Fuji Speedway, Naoki Yamamoto and Tadasuke Makino placed the Raybrig NSX in seventh, a tough position to catch Hirakawa’s No. 37 Supra.
 From the outset it was Hirakawa’s race to lose, as the Supra quickly built up a comfortable 15-second lead over the rest of the field and held the position.